 Having a lot of girlfriends busied me up to the point where I didn’t have to deal with myself.
 I was always caught up in some drama, doing something lame, spending money I didn’t have or being someone’s on-call, “I’ll be right over!” therapist and cheerleader (never my own).
 This made me start to equate being needed with being wanted, which made me a magnet for toxic romantic relationships.

-As I began to incur the cost of investing in (and spreading an un-spreadable investment over) the friendship masses… numbers and social media stats lost their luster.
+As I began to incur the cost of investing in the friendship masses, numbers and social media stats lost their luster.
 I was left with low quality, lackluster, zero-connection-but-please-tag-me-in-your-photo, fluff.